Approach to the patient with facial erythema

 ●Rosacea – The erythematotelangiectatic subtype of rosacea is characterized by centrofacial erythema and telangiectasias (picture 1A-B) .
 Affected patients also often exhibit flushing and sensitivity of facial skin.
 The patient history and physical findings are usually sufficient for the diagnosis of this disorder.
 Other rosacea subtypes may also demonstrate these clinical features.
 (See "Rosacea: Pathogenesis, clinical features, and diagnosis".)

 ●Perioral dermatitis – Perioral dermatitis (also known as periorificial dermatitis) presents with multiple, small, inflammatory papules clustered around the mouth, nose, or eyes (picture 2).
-Fine scale is often present.
+Fine scale and dermatitis are also often present, but the rash is characteristically more red and bumpy than red and scaly.
 In patients with perioral lesions, the skin immediately adjacent to the vermillion border of the lip is classically spared.
 Perioral dermatitis most frequently affects young women; occasionally the disorder occurs in children.
 (See "Perioral (periorificial) dermatitis".)

 - Wilkin J, Dahl M, Detmar M, et al. Standard classification of rosacea: Report of the National Rosacea Society Expert Committee on the Classification and Staging of Rosacea.
 J Am Acad Dermatol 2002; 46:584.